Skills vs Knowledge in Health and Social Care

 Education

 Formal education provides the foundational knowledge required in health and social care.
 Courses and degrees in nursing, social work, and healthcare management cover essential topics.
-This academic learning is a critical first step.
+This academic learning is an important first step.

 Training